Graduate/Professional Student Loan

 - Complete the Master Promissory Note (MPN) for your Federal Direct Loan.
-Log in at studentloans.gov using your FSA ID.
-Click on Complete Loan Agreement for a Subsidized/Unsubsidized Loan (MPN).
+Log in at studentaid.gov using your FSA ID.
+Under the "In School" tab Click on Complete A Loan Agreement (Master Promissory Note).
 TCU will receive electronic confirmation that you have completed the MPN process.
 It may take a couple of days for this to show as completed on my.tcu.edu.

 - The Federal Direct Unsubsidized Loan is not based on financial need.
 Interest accrues on the Unsubsidized loan upon disbursement while the student is in school.

 |Fixed Interest Rates for Direct Unsubsidized Loans for Graduate Students|